-Besides his full time career with McLaughlin & Associates at RE/MAX KELOWNA and maintaining his role as Executive Producer at KAS and the Tourism Kelowna Board Representative for Arts and Culture, Nate has directed and choreographed numerous productions, taught the ever popular Glee performance troupe and performed in over 24 productions for KAS totalling about 400 performances over the past 13 years.
+Besides his full time career with McLaughlin & Associates at RE/MAX KELOWNA and maintaining his role as Executive Producer at KAS and the Tourism Kelowna Board Representative for Arts and Culture, Nate has directed and choreographed numerous productions, taught the ever popular Glee performance troupe and performed in over 28 productions for KAS totalling over 500 performances over the past 15 years.
 He is known for his tenor voice, tap dance and comic characters.
 Notable performances include Bert in Mary Poppins, Franknfurter in The Rocky Horror Show, Donkey in Shrek the Musical, Bobby in Company, Don Lockwood in Singin in the Rain, Jesus in Godspell, and the title role in Joseph and Amazing Technicolor Dreamcoat.

 Margaret has a BFA in Acting from the University of Alberta.
 She has worked as an actor and director in Edmonton, Vancouver and Toronto, co-founding a theatre company in Toronto.
 She has also worked in Arts Administration for the Tarragon Theatre, the Toronto Fringe Theatre Festival, the Toronto International Film Festival and the Abu Dhabi International Film Festival.

-Here at the Actors Studio she is in Development - helping to build the Kelowna Actors Studio Academy Foundation.
+Here at the Actors Studio she is the Executive Director for the Kelowna Actors Studio Academy Foundation.

 On stage for KAS she has directed August: Osage County, Crimes of the Heart, My Son Pinnochio, Annie, Shirley Valentine, Who’s Afraid of Virginia Woolf, co-directed South Pacific and performed as Mickie in The Odd Couple: Female Version.
 She has also outfitted several KAS shows with their props.

 Tracey has had a varied professional career in the entertainment industry spanning 25 years in TV, Film and Stage.

 Jennifer has been dancing most of her life starting as a student at the Canadian School of Ballet in Kelowna at the age of 6.
-She spent many summers at various dance training programs including, The Banff Center of Performing Arts and The Royal Winnipeg Ballet Apprentice Program, before continuing her training at Arts Umbrella in their post-secondary Grad Program and Company on Granville Island.
+She spent many summers at various dance training programs including The Banff Centre and The Royal Winnipeg Ballet Apprentice Program, before continuing her training at Arts Umbrella in their post-secondary Grad Program and Company on Granville Island.

 In her two years there she was fortunate to work alongside many great choreographers including: Roberto Campanella (ProArteDanza), Shawn Hounsell (Les Grands Ballet Canadiens de Montreal), Joe Laughlin (Joe Ink), and Wen Wei Wang (Wen Wei Dance) to name a few.
 She was also fortunate enough to travel to Japan to collaborate and perform with a company of Japanese dancers for two weeks and performing at Expo ’05 in Aichi.

 Jennifer has taught various types of dance at Aberdeen Hall Prep School, Arts Umbrella Children’s classes and The Canadian School of Ballet.
 She has been the resident choreographer and performer for Kelowna Actors Studio since 2009 with such shows as All Shook Up, Catch Me If You Can, The Music Man, Shrek-The Musical and many more.

 Angela is a relative newcomer to Kelowna and she is an adjudicator, choreographer, artistic director & film/tv actor who received her professional training on scholarship at the ‘Edge Performing Arts Centre’ in Hollywood, California.
 She is passionate about the performing arts and can’t remember a time where she has not been involved in a production for the stage or screen in some capacity over the past 20 years.